Ali Sastroamidjojo: Early life and education

 Raden Ali Sastroamidjojo was born in Grabag, Central Java, Dutch East Indies (now Indonesia).
 He came from an aristocratic family of the Magelang Regency, belonging to the Indonesian elite.
 He was the 11th child of 12 children.
 His father was R. Ng.
-Sastroamidjojo, who was a Wedana in Jetis, Temanggung, while his own mother was named Kustiah, who was a relative of the Regent of Magelang.
+Sastroamidjojo, who was a Wedana in Jetis, Temanggung, while his mother was named Kustiah, who was a relative of the Regent of Magelang.
 Both of his parents were persistent in defending Javanese customs.
 He spent his childhood years in the local town, playing with his friends from peasant families.
 In hoping to find a proper environment for the development of their children, the Sastroamidjojo family moved to the city, where he was sent to receive a European education.
 Though he also regularly studied the Javanese language.

 The Sastroamidjojo family was devoted to advocating the importance of Western education.
 He officially began his education when he took Dutch lessons to be accepted in the second class of the Europeesche Lagere School (ELS), but he only lasted a year there due to bullying.
-His father then transferred Ali to another class, but was rejected, because he was couldn't speak Dutch very well.
+His father then transferred Ali to another class, but was rejected, because he couldn't speak Dutch very well.
 He was eventually accepted after some convincing by his father.
-In 1918, he continued his education to the Hogere Burgerschool (HBS).
-There, he became acquainted to western culture, especially Dutch culture.
+In 1918, he continued his education at the Hogere Burgerschool (HBS).
+There, he became acquainted with Western culture, especially Dutch culture.
 During this time, he also studied French, German, and English literature.
 Including writers such as Bernard Shaw, William Shakespeare, and Willem Kloos.
 In 1922, Ali completed his education at HBS, and after graduating, he met Titi Roelia who would later become his wife.

-Like a number of other young men of nobility in the Dutch East Indies, Ali managed to obtain a scholarship to study in the Netherlands, due in part to help from Hendriks Kraemer, a Bachelor of Eastern Literature and Eastern Culture and an acquaintance of his older brother.
-While in the Netherlands, he lived in Leiden with the aim of entering the Faculty of Letters and Philosophy of the University of Leiden, but was rejected on the grounds that his HBS diploma did not meet the requirements.
+Like several other young men of nobility in the Dutch East Indies, Ali managed to obtain a scholarship to study in the Netherlands, due in part to help from Hendriks Kraemer, a Bachelor of Eastern Literature and Eastern Culture and an acquaintance of his older brother.
+While in the Netherlands, he lived in Leiden to enter the Faculty of Letters and Philosophy of the University of Leiden but was rejected because his HBS diploma did not meet the requirements.
 He was advised to study again, but only obtained a diploma in Latin and Greek literature, before switching to studying Law.
 He graduated with a Meester in de Rechten (Bachelor of Law) degree in 1927.
-During his time there, he was active in a number of youth organizations, including the Jong Java and the Perhimpoenan Indonesia associations.
-Because of his activities, he was arrested by the Dutch in 1927, but was released shortly thereafter.
+During his time there, he was active in several youth organizations, including the Jong Java and the Perhimpoenan Indonesia associations.
+Because of his activities, he was arrested by the Dutch in 1927 but was released shortly thereafter.